dimaslanjaka/static-blog-generator/source/_posts/2017/08/customize-blog-archive-widget-with.md

 photos:
   - https://1.bp.blogspot.com/-GV7abCMrwuY/VFjH5bdO0II/AAAAAAAAHgI/zvsV7trZFXY/s1600/archive%2Bcopy.jpg
 description: The Blog Document gadget is one of Bloggers legitimate gadgets.
 The main issue with the default Blog File gadget is that it will take up
-excerpt: The Blog Document gadget is one of Bloggers legitimate gadgets.
-The main issue with the default Blog File gadget is that it will take up
 ---